aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/range/union/_index.md

 | Parameter | Type | Description |
 | :- | :- | :- |
 | range | [`Range`](/cells/python-net/aspose.cells/range) | The range |
+### Remarks

+NOTE: This method is now obsolete.
+Instead, please use Range.UnionRang() method.
+This method will be removed 12 months later since November 2023.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also